sakrofi/Sprinter-IQ/README.md

 **Job state kept separate from queue state.** Redis Streams tracks delivery and acknowledgement, whether a job has been picked up and acked, which is a queueing concern.
 Postgres tracks an explicit status column (pending, processing, completed, failed) plus the actual results, which is an outcome concern.
 These are related but distinct: Redis answers whether a job has been picked up, Postgres answers what happened and what the results were.
 There is no return path through Redis; the client polls Go, Go reads the result from Postgres, and Go returns it to the client.

-## Current deployment

-The application currently runs as a multi-container Docker Compose environment:

-- React
-- Go API
-- Redis
-- PostgreSQL
-- Python workers

-Keeping these services independent allows the deployment model to evolve later without changing the application architecture.

 ## Roadmap

 **Phase 1**